slawoe/moodster/README.md

 ## 📲 Design and layout infos

-The app is designed and laid out for smartphone screens, so adjust the settings in your view accordingly to Iphone 5 or 6/7/8.
+The app is designed and laid out for smartphone screens, so adjust the settings in your view accordingly to IPhone 5 or 6/7/8.

 ## 🔧 Development